panchalshivani04/Smart_ML_Studio/README.md

 **Shivani Panchal**

-Computer Science & Engineering Student
+Computer Science & Technology Student

 If you found this project useful, consider giving it a ⭐ on GitHub.